b1ack0p/pixflat-xfce-theme/README.md

 This is Raspberry Pi OS PiX & PiXflat modified theme and icons for XFCE.
 I love the simplicity and clean look of RaspiOS theme so I wanted to modify it for XFCE. it is my self amateur work so I can't say it is perfect but at least it looks like RaspiOS theme very close enough.
 Any contribution to make it perfect is very welcome.

 I used RaspiOS' PiXflat theme / XFCE's default Adwaita and Gnome icon themes to modify icon theme.
-I mostly kept original PiXflat icons renamed some of them to adapt to XFCE and added additional icons from Adwaita and/or Gnome icons. there was no built in battery icons in PiXflat so i draw myself in inkscape but there are some rendering issues in XFCE.
+I mostly kept original PiXflat icons, renamed some of them to adapt to XFCE and added additional icons from Adwaita and/or Gnome icons. there was no built in battery icons in PiXflat so i draw myself in inkscape but there are some rendering issues in XFCE.
 Anyone who can make better battery icons or make my icons better or fix rendering issue is welcome.

 For xfwm4 theme I modified Mowi-24 xfwm4 theme and enlarged window title bars to 32px from 24px and made window close/minimize/maximize buttons same with original PiXflat theme. unfortunately after I changed title bar size Mowi xfwm4 theme no longer brought the main PiX/PiXflat theme colors so I had to color bars myself. so this also needs fixing. originally Mowi-24 theme takes the colors from main theme.
 Mowi-24 xfwm4 theme can be downloaded here: https://www.xfce-look.org/p/1700122/